 Lecture: (13-14) Heart.
-(15) Circulatory system,
+(15) Circulatory system, the vascular system of the embryo Seminar: (3-4) General histology general embryology and histology.)

 Lecture: (16) The nasal cavity, the pharynx and the larynx, the mediastinum.
 (17) The trachea, lungs and pleura.
-(18) The histology of the respiratory system

-Seminar: (5) The anatomy of the heart Practical: (1) The anatomy of the heart Self Control Test (Witten midterm exam of general embryology and histology.)
+(18) The histology of the respiratory system Seminar: (5) The anatomy of the heart Practical: (1) The anatomy of the heart Self Control Test (Witten midterm exam of